sebastienroy/shutter_speed_tester/DevelopmentStories.md

 Questions :
 - What is the limit of increasing sensibility ?
-- Is there a side efect of increasing the resistor, as for instance a slower reactivity ?
+- Is there a side effect of increasing the resistor, as for instance a slower reactivity ?
 - Is it better to use a more powerfull LED or higher resistor value ?